2024 Solar Eclipse: RVing to Mexico for the Ultimate Viewing Experience

 Published on April 26th, 2023 by Rene Agredano

-This post was updated on September 20th, 2023
+This post was updated on April 25th, 2024

 In 2024, the full solar eclipse path of totality will traverse across a wide, northeasterly swath of North America.
 When he moon passes between the sun and the earth, then travels across the continent, it creates a “path of totality.”
 This is what turns the sky dark in certain locations.
+Mexico is where the path of totality will last the longest.

 Sign up for the newsletter today!